PieterGeertsPXL/netExpert2022/README.md

 ## How to setup and run this application

 :heavy_check_mark:_(COMMENT) Add setup instructions and provide some direction to run the whole  application: frontend to backend._

+CURRENT ISSUES
+migrations to add a brewer are doing something wierd OpenId connect doesn't work